annetteplatform/annetteplatform.github.io/docs/get-started/README.md

 There are number of applications that has been developed using it, such as:
 * TELE2 Logistics System for SAP ERP on HANA — user friendly interface for performing logistics operations (material procurements, movements and consumption) in SAP HANA (approx. 700 users);
+* Smart City IoT System for EMERCOM of Tyumen Region  - City environment monitoring system for EMERCOM of Tyumen Region
 * MIMC Application Processing System — system for registration and expert evaluation applications to Moscow International Medical Cluster (approx. 100 users);
 * Construction Project Management System for Moscow Construction Department — system to manage construction projects in